raicheljohn28/raicheljohn28-Burger/README.md

 ![](burger.png)

-You can find the app deployed on the Heroku in the link below.
+You can find the app deployed on Heroku in the link below.

 https://obscure-castle-75837.herokuapp.com/